NaaeemMalik/my-Chromium-forks/docs/clang_format.md

 path indirectly via a `depot_tools` launcher script:
 [clang-format](https://source.chromium.org/chromium/chromium/tools/depot_tools/+/HEAD:clang-format)
 ([clang-format.bat](https://source.chromium.org/chromium/chromium/tools/depot_tools/+/HEAD:clang-format.bat) on Windows).
-Assuming that `depot_tools` is in your editor's `PATH` and the editor command runs from a working directory inside the GTX Browser checkout, the editor scripts (which anticipate clang-format on the path) should work.
+Assuming that `depot_tools` is in your editor's `PATH` and the editor command runs from a working directory inside the GTx Browser checkout, the editor scripts (which anticipate clang-format on the path) should work.